Analysis | Did Congress abdicate its responsibility by not passing coronavirus relief sooner?

-So as Congress prepares to finally get some kind of relief to Americans, businesses and health-care workers, did they abdicate their responsibility in waiting this long?
+So as Congress members prepare to finally get some kind of relief to Americans, businesses and health-care workers, did they abdicate their responsibility in waiting this long?

 It’s a fair question to ask, say congressional analysts who have been closely following these negotiations.
 “I think it was a failure of leadership all the way around … a pox on both parties and the White House,” said William Hoagland, a former Senate GOP aide now with the Bipartisan Policy Center.

 The most basic job of Congress is to take care of its constituents.
 Normally that varies from district to district, lawmaker to lawmaker.
-But this pandemic blanketed America, presenting a truly unique national challenge — and opportunity to come together.
+But this pandemic blanketed America, presenting a truly unique national challenge — and an opportunity to come together.

-By the summer, when Congress’s renegotiations fell through on more coronavirus relief spending, the coronavirus was no longer just a blue state problem.
+By summer, when Congress’s renegotiations fell through on more coronavirus relief spending, the coronavirus was no longer just a blue state problem.
 It had spread to red states that reopened too quickly.
-By the fall, it was spiking in more rural states that had previously avoided the worst of it.
-By the winter, it was sickening and killing people everywhere.
+By fall, it was spiking in more rural states that had previously avoided the worst of it.
+By winter, it was sickening and killing people everywhere.

-And yet, Congress remained stuck: Democrats wanted to spend at least $3 trillion to help.
-House Democrats passed such a coronavirus relief bill in May, and they insisted on that number (or, later, $2 trillion) or nothing at all.
+And yet Congress remained stuck: Democrats wanted to spend at least $3 trillion to help.
+House Democrats passed such a coronavirus relief bill in May, and they insisted on that number (or later, $2 trillion) or nothing at all.

 But Republicans weren’t interested in spending nearly that much.
-They had already quickly approved trillions of dollars when the pandemic first hit.
-This was getting expensive, and they had an election coming up where their base voters might be upset about record-level debt in the Trump era.
+They had quickly approved trillions of dollars when the pandemic first hit.
+This was getting expensive, and they had an election coming up during which their base voters might be upset about record-level debt in the Trump era.

 Also, some hoped that the economy would improve alongside the stock market and that states could keep the pandemic in check.
 Senate Majority Leader Mitch McConnell (R-Ky.) offered $500 million bills in relief.
 A sizable chunk of Senate Republicans just didn’t see the need for government to spend any money.
 President Trump wanted to deny that the virus was a problem at all.